Presentation of wooden houses

 Comfort and technology in a solid, energy-efficient wooden house

-We continue the series of presentations of wooden houses with a construction about which Vlad Liteanu, from Litarh, says it is a real school house.
-The way it was made isolationThe materials used, the construction of the trails, the ventilation with heat recovery, the heating system used, can all be used to teach a lesson on how to build a highly insulated and earthquake resistant wooden house.
-The house, owned by a group of young IT-engineers who were involved throughout the construction (often even working alongside the Litarh team), is a projection into the future.
-The water shuts off automatically if a pipe bursts, the heat can be turned on from your phone before you leave the office, and other such "sci-fi".
+We continue our series of presentations of wooden houses with a construction that Vlad Liteanu, from Litarh, says it is a real school house.
+The way it was done isolationThe materials used, the routing, the heat-recovery ventilation, the heating system used, all of this can always be used to teach a lesson on how to build a highly insulated and earthquake-resistant wooden house.
+The house, owned by young IT-geeks who were involved throughout the construction (often even working alongside the Litarh team), is a projection into the future.
+The water turns off automatically if a pipe bursts, heat can be turned on from your phone before you leave the office, and other such "science fiction".
 We spoke to both the builder and the owner, and the article below is the rather technical presentation of the house built in Voluntari, near Bucharest.

 Project

 Cătălin Ciurea and his wife are IT specialists and wanted a house where this would be visible.
-But more than that, they wanted to be able to get involved in the construction, in the choice of materials, to understand why one material is better than another, in short they needed a builder they could communicate with.
+But more than that, they wanted to be involved in the construction, in the choice of materials, to understand why one material is better than another - in short, they needed a builder they could communicate with.

-They contacted several companies, but the best communication was with Vlad Liteanu.
-They talked to him, paid him a visit and received a first offer.
-In order to be convinced that they were making a good choice, they also talked to the owner of a house in Bucharest built by Litarh.
+They contacted several firms, but they had the best communication with Vlad Liteanu.
+They discussed, paid him a visit and received a first offer.
+To be convinced that they were making the right choice, they also talked to the owner of a house in Bucharest built by Litarh.
 They understood that they could talk to Vlad, that they could get involved in the construction as they wished, and this made them choose to build their house with Litarh.

 The discussion with the architect followed.
-"We proposed something, but the architect recommended something else based on the size and shape of the land.
+"We proposed something, but the architect recommended something else in relation to the size and shape of the site.
 We also used elements from our original proposal, but in general we went with the architect's version.
-We discussed this version and made adjustments here and there."
+We discussed and adjusted here and there."

-The house, with a usable area of 130 m², has a ground floor and first floor.
-The ground floor was designed as a meeting place and the first floor as a resting place.
-On the ground floor there is a generous living room of 41 m², the kitchen of 9 m², an office of 5.3 m², the entrance hall and a bathroom.
-Upstairs there are 3 bedrooms, 2 bathrooms and a technical room.
-The 15 m² master bedroom has access to one of the bathrooms and the technical room.
-The other two bedrooms are smaller, about 11 m².
+The house, with a usable area of 130 m², has a ground floor and a first floor.
+The ground floor has been designed as a meeting place and the first floor as a place to relax.
+On the ground floor there is a generous 41 m² living room, a 9 m² kitchen, a 5.3 m² study, an entrance hall and a service bathroom.
+Upstairs are 3 bedrooms, 2 bathrooms and a technical room.
+The master bedroom, measuring 15 m², has access to one of the bathrooms and the technical room.
+The other two bedrooms are smaller, around 11 m².

-When all the details of the project were ready and the land prepared for the new house, construction began.
-This time the walls were mostly built at Valea Moldovei.
-Unlike when they were built 6-8 years ago,house in France and the one in Arad, the factory was much better equipped, having state-of-the-art prefabricated wall construction systems, purchased in Germany.
+When all the project details were finalized and the land ready for the new house, construction began.
+This time the walls were made largely in the Valley of Moldova.
+Unlike when they were built 6-8 years ago, house in France and the one in Aradthe factory was much better equipped, with state-of-the-art prefabricated wall construction systemspurchased in Germany.

 First of all it must be said that it is a very well insulated house.
-In addition, it has a state-of-the-art material from Egger which allows moisture to escape from the wall structure to the outside - i.e. it is a perspiring house.
+In addition, it has a state-of-the-art exterior material from Egger which allows moisture to escape from the wall structure to the outside - in other words, it's a perspiring house.
 Why is this a good thing?
-Because if there's any moisture left in the structure it can escape to the outside, which is very important for a timber frame house.
-Moisture that remains inside can over time lead to mould or even wood rot.
+Because if moisture is left in the structure it can escape to the outside, which is very important for a timber-framed house.
+Moisture left inside can over time lead to mold or even wood rot.

 • chipboard